Bloomfield Vein & Vascular PLLC

 There’s nothing like a great pair of new sandals and shorts – unless the skin on your feet and legs look like a strange road map.
 If ugly spider veins are keeping you covered up, contact Bloomfield Vein & Vascular PLLC in Bloomfield Hills, Michigan.
-Book an appointment online or call today.

 Spider veins are common and look like a spider web or road map pattern in red, blue or purple.
 Typically, spider veins develop on the legs and feet, although some patients get spider veins on their face or hands.
 They share some qualities with varicose veins; however, spider veins appear closer to the skin.